 What’s the best way to choose a solar installer?

 Making an investment in solar is a major consideration; you want to have a positive experience and relationship with your solar installer.
 First you want work with someone who you can trust.
 Your solar installer should be someone who is clear and transparent in their quotes and communications.
 It’s good to know their track record too – verifying their quality standards and record is a good thing.
-See if they are Diamond Certified and look at review sites like YELP and Angie’s List.
-Clean Solar has over 50 5-Star YELP reviews, we are very proud of this.
-We have and “A” rating on Angie’s list and we are Diamond Certified.
+See if they good reviews on review sites like YELP and Angie’s List.
+Clean Solar has over 200 5-Star YELP reviews, we are very proud of this.
+We have and “A” rating on Angie’s list and the Better Business Bureau.

 What happens when the power goes out?